nbittich/adana/README.md

 ### Loops

-There's only one loop, the while loop.
-Just like in plain old C:
+There are two loops, the while loop and the for-each loop.
+The while loop looks like the one in C, while the for-each loop is a little bit more modern.

+No Parenthesises for for-each (don't ask why :-)).

 ```C
 count = 0